 The Strand Lido re-opens

-The Strand Lido will re-open this summer after being closed due to COVID-19 restrictions.
+The Strand Lido was open this summer after being closed in 2020 due to COVID-19 restrictions.